Bubble deformation by a turbulent flow: Introduction

 \section{Introduction}

-The interaction of turbulent flow with a free surface occurs in numerous physical systems, from ocean waves forced by the turbulent wind~\citep{Phillips_1957,Perrard_JFM_2019}, river surface patterns driven by underwater turbulence~\citep{Peregrine_1976,Brocchini_2001_1}, as well as drops and bubbles in turbulent flow~\citep{Eaton2010,Elghobashi2019,Lohse2020}.
+The interaction of turbulent flow with a free surface occurs in numerous physical systems, from ocean waves forced by the turbulent wind~\citep{Phillips_1957,Perrard_JFM_2019}, to river surface patterns driven by underwater turbulence~\citep{Peregrine_1976,Brocchini_2001_1}, to drops and bubbles in turbulent flow~\citep{Eaton2010,Elghobashi2019,Lohse2020}.

-Deformation and break-up of bubbles and droplets in a turbulent flow control exchanges of heat, mass and momentum in numerous natural and engineering processes, from bubble-mediated gas exchange at the ocean-atmosphere surface~\citep{Deike2018,Reichl2020}, chemical reactors~\citep{Risso2018}, the fall of rain drops~\citep{Villermaux2009}, the evaporation of sea spray in turbulent boundary layer~\citep{Veron2015}, dynamics of water droplets in clouds~\citep{Eaton2010} as well as industrial liquid atomization and fragmentation~\citep{Eggers2008}.
+Deformation and break-up of bubbles and droplets in a turbulent flow control exchanges of heat, mass and momentum in numerous natural and engineering processes, from bubble-mediated gas exchange at the ocean-atmosphere surface~\citep{Deike2018,Reichl2020}, chemical reactors~\citep{Risso2018}, to the fall of rain drops~\citep{Villermaux2009}, to the evaporation of sea spray in a turbulent boundary layer~\citep{Veron2015}, to dynamics of water droplets in clouds~\citep{Eaton2010} to industrial liquid atomization and fragmentation~\citep{Eggers2008}.

-The dynamics of a single bubble evolving freely in low-viscosity liquid at rest has been extensively studied, with analytical and experimentalf results describing bubble oscillations \citep{Prosperetti_1980,Miller1968}, rise velocity \citep{Moore1965,Maxworthy1996} and path instability \citep{Magnaudet_2000,Ern2012}.
-The rise dynamics are altered once bubbles are close enough to each other and can interact through their wakes \citep{Harper1970,Yuan1994}, which at high void fraction can interact through their wakes, a process that leads to collective effects and a complex bubble induced turbulence dynamic \citep{Lance1991,Risso2018}.
+The dynamics of a single bubble evolving freely in low-viscosity liquid at rest have been extensively studied, with analytical and experimental results describing bubble oscillations \citep{Prosperetti_1980,Miller1968}, rise velocity \citep{Moore1965,Maxworthy1996} and path instability \citep{Magnaudet_2000,Ern2012}.
+The rise dynamics are altered once bubbles are close enough to each other and can interact through their wakes \citep{Harper1970,Yuan1994}, which at high void fraction can interact through their wakes, a process that leads to collective effects and bubble induced turbulence dynamic \citep{Lance1991,Risso2018}.